microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ### Deploy "on-prem" AKS Environment

-Run the following command to setup the on-prem AKS environment:
+Run the following command to setup the on-prem AKS environment.
+Note: if you are running on your local machine, you may have to do an `az login` first.

 ```bash
 cd ~/Resources/ARM-Templates/KubernetesCluster